Prudentnavigator/PrivateChatRoom-App/README.md

 3. The App logs info for troubleshooting purposes only and does not log messages that have been send or received.
     Once the App is closed, the messages disappear.
+5. The application can also be packaged with pyinstaller or other packaging software to a standalone executable.
-4. Please note that the messages are not encrypted in this version.
+5. Please note that the messages are not encrypted in this version.

 Features:
 - Logs are written to the '.client.log' file on a rotating bases (max 3 files).